TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 }
 ~~~

 Phrased another way, the child selector will select an element that is one level of indentation down.
-In order to select an element that is adjacaent to our target, or on the same level of indentation, we can use the adjacaent sibling selector `+`.
+In order to select an element that is adjacaent to our target, or on the same level of indentation, we can use the adjacaent sibling combinator `+`.

 ~~~css
 /* This rule will only select the div with the classes child group2 */